 SCALA CONTARINI DEL BOVOLO

-Scala Contarini del Bovolo is home to a a six-story spiral staircase that rises up to sweeping views over the city.
+Scala Contarini del Bovolo is home to a six-story spiral staircase that rises up to sweeping views over the city.
 The design of the palazzo is a mix of Renaissance, Byzantine and Gothic architectural styles using terracotta brick, stone archways and columns.
-Admission only by timed ticket, and limited to 10 visitors per 30 minutes.
-Tickets can be purchased here.
+Admission only by timed ticket and can be purchased here.

 ST. MARK’S BASILICA